-- Pitch songs directly to Holly for her current and priority projects
+- Pitch songs directly to Patrick for his priority and upcoming projects.

-- Learn how to get music placed directly from the buyer, hear what works and what doesn’t
+- Learn how to get placed directly from the buyer, hear what works and what doesn’t.

 Small, focused NARIP Sessions enable one-on-one time and immediate direct feedback to music presented by participants.

 At NARIP Pitch Sessions, limited to 16 people, you get to know the guest music supervisor, synch agent or producer, and they to get to know you.
 NOTE: Out session with Jordan Silverberg will be 2 hours only (most NARIP Pitch Sessions are 3 hours), therefore we will limit enrollment to fewer participants.